Sebastián Blanco

-Sebastián Marcelo Blanco (born 15 March 1988) is an Argentine professional footballer for USL Championship club Miami FC.
+Sebastián Marcelo Blanco (born 15 March 1988) is an Argentine professional footballer for Primera B Metropolitana club Real Pilar.

 Club career

 Lanús

 Blanco made his breakthrough into the Lanús first team in 2006.
 In 2007, he was part of the squad that won the 2007 Apertura championship, the first top flight league title in the club's history.

 West Brom

 On 30 August 2014, Blanco signed a two-year contract with the option of a third year with Premier League side West Bromwich Albion F.C.

 San Lorenzo

 Blanco signed with the Argentine team San Lorenzo de Almagro for the 2016–17 season and went on to play 853 minutes for the side.